kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 ![UML Class and Interface Diagram](/assets/images/class-diagram.png)

-The Classes and Interfaces (in UML) are:
+The classes and interfaces (in UML) are:

 ```plantuml
 interface TranslateInterface {